Mansi-Raghav/Quantum-Internet-Application-Challenge-2024/README.md

 ---

 This documentation outlines a robust framework for implementing a **Quantum Token System** using the quantum internet.
 The system is future-proof, leveraging advanced quantum communication protocols for high security, scalability, and practical application.

+---

+Unfortunately, I was unable to fully implement and test this application on the SquidASM platform due to my current level of familiarity with its functionalities.
+While I successfully completed the installation process, I encountered technical issues with my credentials for accessing NetQASM and eventually SquidASM, which prevented further progress.
+Hence, I have not fully completed the challenge, nevertheless, this experience provided valuable insights into the platform's potential, and I am eager to continue exploring and enhancing my understanding of SquidASM for future projects.

+---

+Thank You.